oracle/terraform-provider-oci/docs/solutions/Hadoop/EL7/Cloudera/scripts/README.md

 This installs PostGres on the Utility node for use with Cloudera Manager Metadata.

 ## node_prep.sh
-Top level node bootstrapping script, this is called on each node in paralell and executes the following scripts
+Top level node bootstrapping script, this is called on each node in parallel and executes the following scripts

 ### iscsi.sh
 Detection and setup for Block Storage via iscsi.